Giorojas11/AWS-Security-Engineering-Projects/Networking-Terraform/README.md

 <img width="1636" height="205" alt="EIP" src="https://github.com/user-attachments/assets/a736f58f-c2b9-4ba3-a17c-c31808a1c277" />

 ## 4. Routing
-Route tables determine how traffic flows within and outside the VPC.
+Route tables determine how traffic flows.

 For my public subnet, the route table sends traffic outbound to the Internet gateway.
 I also added a route sending traffic to VPC 2, which will be used in VPC Peering.